 When you’re in a car accident, your entire world can turn upside down.
-You need the settlement you get in order to keep your head above water, to cover your treatments and rehabilitation.
+If you file a claim with a car accident attorney in North Carolina and receive a settlement, you need the settlement to cover your treatments and rehabilitation.
 The problem arises on tax day when you have to worry about whether you’ll need to pay the piper for the money that you’re desperately dependent on to survive.

 The answer to whether you’ll have to pay these taxes is probably — on some of it, but not on all.
 That’s where it gets tricky.
-Learn about whether or not you’ll need to pay taxes on your vehicle accident settlement, how it all breaks down, and how a car accident attorney can help.
+Learn about whether or not you’ll need to pay taxes on your vehicle accident settlement, how it all breaks down, and how an experienced attorney can help.

 Types of Damages